47 Meters How Many Miles

 Q3: Why are multiple unit systems used in different fields?

 A3: Historically, different regions adopted different systems of measurement.
-While the metric system is increasingly dominant globally, legacy systems like the imperial system persist in some industries and countries.
+This leads to while the metric system is increasingly dominant globally, legacy systems like the imperial system persist in some industries and countries.
 Familiarity and established practices often influence continued usage.

 Q4: What are some common errors to avoid when converting units?